Atlanta Hawks: 1954–1965: St. Louis and The Bob Pettit era

 In 1954, the Hawks drafted Bob Pettit, a future NBA MVP.
 Despite this, the Hawks were one of the league's worst teams, and in 1955 the Hawks moved, this time to St. Louis, Missouri, Milwaukee's rival in the beer industry, and became the St. Louis Hawks.
+Milwaukee would remain without an NBA team until 1968 when the Milwaukee Bucks made their debut.

 In 1956, Bob Pettit captured the league's first official Most Valuable Player award, and the St. Louis Hawks drafted legendary Bill Russell in the first round (second overall pick).
 They immediately traded Russell to the Boston Celtics for Cliff Hagan and Ed Macauley, both Hall of Fame members.

 In 1957, the Hawks finished four games under .500.
 However, the Western Division was extremely weak that year; no team in the division had a winning record.
 They won the division title and a bye to the division finals after defeating the Minneapolis Lakers and Fort Wayne Pistons in one-game tiebreakers.
 They then defeated the Lakers in the division finals to advance to the Finals, losing to the Boston Celtics in a double-overtime thriller in game seven.

-In 1958, after tallying their first winning record, they again advanced to the Finals, where they avenged their defeat against the Celtics from the previous year, winning the series 4–2 and giving the Hawks their first and only NBA Championship.
+In 1958, after tallying their first winning record, they again advanced to the Finals, where they avenged their defeat against the Celtics from the previous year, winning the series 4–2 and giving the Hawks their first and only NBA championship.
 Bob Pettit scored 50 points in the final game of the series.
 The following season Bob Pettit led the Hawks to a Western Division-best 49–23 record, helping him capture his second MVP award.

 The Hawks remained one of the NBA's premier teams for the next decade.
 In 1960, under coach Ed Macauley, the team advanced to the Finals, but lost to the Celtics in another game seven thriller.
 The following year, with the acquisition of rookie Lenny Wilkens, the Hawks repeated their success, but met the Celtics in the 1961 NBA Finals again and lost in five games.
 They would remain contenders for most of the 1960s, advancing deep into the playoffs and also capturing several division titles.